paatavan/Alias-bot/README.md

 Alias Dev Kit provides the following command:

 -  `.nick  <nickname>`: This command allows you to set a custom nickname for you on your Discord server.
-Replace `<nickname>` with the desired nickname.
 -  `.reset` : This commands allows you to reset your username.
 -  `.undo` : This commands allows you to go to the last nick names you add.